-Framework Scholarship provides an opportunity to work on a critical global health research issue impacting a foreign/international low and middle-income country (LMIC).
-Due to the ongoing COVID19 pandemic international travel to research sites will not be allowed during 2020-2021.
-Students are encouraged to collaborate with Brown faculty member to design a research project that can be carried out remotely, including working with existing data when primary data collection is not possible.
-Please reach out to faculty members for guidance early on to discuss research opportunities, exsiting collaborations and the design of your own research project.
+The Framework in Global Health Program provides an opportunity to work on a critical global health issue impacting a low or middle-income country (LMIC).
+Successful applicants receive the Framework award to support global health research linked to Brown University faculty scholarly projects.
+Travel to conduct research will resume during pursuant to Healthy Brown's travel guidance.
+Students may also collaborate with Brown faculty members to design a research project that can be carried out remotely, including working with existing data when travel for primary data collection is not possible.
+Research focused on refugee and immigrant health issues may also be considered.

 An applicant must:

-have a demonstrated interest and/or have engaged in activities related to global health.
+- have a demonstrated interest and/or have engaged in activities related to global health.

-have a proposed plan for global health work with a scholarly activity related to research, service, or advocacy.
+- have a proposed plan for global health work with a scholarly activity related to research, service, or advocacy.

-describe the Brown University faculty mentoring available for the proposed global health activity, and provide a required letter of support from the mentor.
+- describe the Brown University faculty mentoring available for the proposed global health activity, and provide a required letter of support from the mentor.

-have a plan in place to submit for IRB approval (if required)
+- have a plan in place to submit for IRB approval (if required)

 NOTES: Previous recipients of the Framework in Global Health Scholarship are not eligible to apply for a repeat award.
 The Framework Global Health Scholarship is not available to seniors who plan to graduate and leave Brown at the end of the spring semester.
 However, seniors who plan to remain at Brown (i.e.: PLME, 5th-year masters programs) ARE eligible.

-- Letter of Support from Faculty Mentor*
+Letter of Support from Faculty Mentor*

-- Letter of Support from Host Adviser
+Letter of Support from Host Adviser

-- Current CV or resume
+Current CV or resume

 If your project involves human subjects (this includes data collection from living individuals through interaction or intervention, or data collection of identifiable, private information through secondary data analysis), Institutional Review Board (IRB) will be required before funds can be released.
 You must provide documentation that verifies approval by the respective IRB of the institution where the research will be carried out, if other than Brown University.